Surge Protection & Smart Breakers: Why SPD Matters Even in Smart Circuits

 Leakage + overload + remote control.
 Ideal downstream of SPD for sensitive circuits and rental upgrades.

-Smart Breaker / Recloser Module
+Smart Breaker MCB

 Programmable protection, schedules and auto-reclosing to keep circuits stable after minor faults.